 The break between Ars Antiqua & Ars Nova is a fairly clear technical one.
 The English repertory is given separately because of its unique historical position.

 This music has become relatively popular, and has received correspondingly many recordings, but I will remain selective here.
 The list will be relatively short, oriented on the Notre Dame repertory, although there do continue to be new renditions which are too compelling to miss.
 There are still other ways to survey this repertory.

 This music is finally receiving some broader attention, and there is now some variety to the choices other than with Machaut.
 There remains the possibility of adding some other programs, however.
 Only recordings which are primarily sacred will be listed here, although there are other tracks of some interest in various places on the secular list.

 In some ways England ignored the Ars Nova, such that this section shows more continuity with itself than it does with trends on the Continent.
-While the later end of this repertory might be called Renaissance in style, it is certainly medieval in spirit and usually classed that way.
+While the later end of this repertory might be called Renaissance in style, it is basically medieval in spirit and usually classed that way.
 Dunstable is the composer who most clearly consummates the English style of the era, illustrating the best traits in exemplary fashion.
-(Unfortunately, the Dunstaple performances themselves are rather dated at this point.)
+(Unfortunately, dedicated Dunstaple performances themselves are rather dated at this point.)

 If a recording belonging to the latter sections is not listed here, either I haven't been able to obtain a copy (perhaps out of print), I don't know about it at all, it is substantially duplicated by a performance I like better, or I don't care for it enough to give it one star.
 Please feel free to inquire, especially if you know a recording I probably don't.